 The Convention is bringing benefits to affected communities.
 The increasing efforts to clear areas contaminated by cluster munitions is saving lives and reclaiming land for agriculture and other productive activities.
 The Convention is also benefiting victims of cluster munitions by increasing commitment to various types of support, including medical care and rehabilitation activities.
 Most importantly, the Convention is preventing an immense amount of human suffering by ensuring that cluster submunitions are destroyed.
-A total of 1.4 million cluster munitions and 175 million submunitions have already been destroyed by States Parties.
+As of the end of 2019, a total of nearly 1.5 million cluster munitions and 178 million submunitions have already been destroyed by States Parties.